 Four riders met at Cheam Station at 09.00hrs.

-Bill Martin, Mick Curtis, Phil Bull and myself leading the ride.
+Bill Martin, Mick Curtis, Trevor Kite and myself leading the ride.

-The first part of the ride took us out the usual way through the back of Ewell along the Hogsmill River and out to Chessington South via Horton Park and Castle Hill.
+The first part of the ride took us out the usual way through the back of Ewell along the Hogsmill River and out to Chessington South via Horton Park, Butcher’s Row and Castle Hill.

-The route after crossing the Leatherhead Road then changed to a bridleway going under the A3 and coming out at the north east border of Claygate.
-After dropping west across Claygate Common we headed over the railway and onto Arbrook Common in a northerly direction towards Esher.
+The route after crossing the Leatherhead Road was up and around the back of Barwell Farm , avoiding the ‘Flood of Doom’ route as we still don’t know if Mick’s ‘leccy bike’ likes deep water!
+After dropping across Claygate Common we headed over the railway and onto Arbrook Common in a northerly direction towards Esher.

 We crossed the Portsmouth Road at Esher and headed for the back of Sandown Park Racecourse taking us to the banks of the River Ember.

 Various bridleways then took us north across Molesey Heath Nature Reserve and into the outskirts of West Molesey.
-After dipping through a couple of alleyway paths connecting Walton Road and Hurst Road we found ourselves popping out neatly onto the Thames Towpath just west of Hurst Park and about half a mile from elevenses at the cricket club cafe.
-At the cafe we met up with Barry Gregory and Bill’s brother Jim who’d cycled down from Shepperton via the towpath to meet Bill.
+After dipping through a couple of alleyway paths connecting Walton Road and Hurst Road we found ourselves popping out neatly onto the Thames Towpath just west of Hurst Park and about half a mile from elevenses at the Rowing Club Cafe.

 Mileage for me: 27.5